pardamike/gitsauce/README.md

 * Fill in your branches to generate an entire guide
 * Copy-to-clipboard shortcuts
 * Simple explainations for how and why
-* Contribute to us an build your resume!
+* Contribute and build your resume while helping others learn!

 Future...
 * Alias and function sections with useful snippets